Apostrophe-Corp/0xAuction/README.md

 #### Important points to note

 - Signing of transactions is mandatory for a free flow of the dApp's features.
 - Asset opt-in is mandatory before bidding for an asset.
-If this fails, good, but if it stalls, or the request never comes up on the user's wallet, refresh the page, connect to the same 0xAuction contract and attempt the bid again; it's completely decentralized so no information of theirs is lost in this process.
+If this fails, good, but if it stalls, or the request never comes up on the user's wallet, refresh the page, connect to the same 0xAuction contract and attempt the bid again; it's completely decentralized so no information of yours is lost in this process.
 - Only users who opt-in to Live bid get to see the outcome of the auction at its end, else they only get notified that the auction has ended.
 - Failure on the Auctioneer's part to give a reply on the prompt to decide whether to accept the highest bid or not, would be regarded as an approval to sell to the highest bidder.
 - Users are not advised to use a URL shortener as opposed to the demo, this was only stated for testing purposes as real NFTs must have a reliable media link to their NFT media file, preferably from one hosted on IPFS, as URL shortener providers could someday crash and their links rendered useless.